 Media: User manuals, policy guides, tutorials

 What does this mean for you as a college student given an assignment to write a “process analysis”?
 Well, it means you should pay very close attention to the assignment description to find out what kind of analysis you should do.
 Let’s look at the following sample assignment:

-Your assignment is to analyze a problem or issue that you routinely encounter on your campus or in your community.
-You will identify the problem or issue, investigate it to understand how or why it exists, collect and analyze data through field observations, and finally present the results of your analysis in the form of a 3–4 page report.
+Your assignment is to analyze a problem or issue that you routinely encounter here on campus or in Oxford.
+You will identify the problem or issue, investigate it to understand how or why it exists, then collect and analyze data through field observations, and finally present the results of your analysis in the form of a 3–4 page report.
 Your report will conclude with recommendations for resolving the issue.

 Purpose: To recommend a resolution to a problem or issue on the basis of an analysis you conduct using field observations.

-Audience: Members of your college or local community who would be interested in the resolution of the issue.
+Audience: Members of the University or Oxford community who would be interested in the resolution of the issue.

 Format: 3–4-page report format with at least one graphic.
 Raw data should be collected on the Field Observation template and attached to the final report.

-Answer the following questions to help you develop a plan for writing this process analysis assignment.
+Answer the following questions to help you develop a plan for writing to this process analysis assignment.